Huawei Mate 10 display has colors, is 2:1 | Pocketnow

 Huawei Mate 10 has a smart text color selector on lock screen… which is 2:1

-Pocketnow has just been notified by Huawei’s public relations team that the Huwaei Mate 10 has a new software layer that intelligently detects the overall color tone of the home screen or lock screen.
+Pocketnow has just been notified by Huawei that the Huwaei Mate 10 has a new software layer that intelligently detects the overall color tone of the home screen or lock screen.
 This is used to automatically change the color of the on-screen text to complement it.

 Oh, and apparently the aspect ratio of the Mate 10’s display is a cool 2:1, not 16:9 as has been previously intimated through rumors.
 The frames we have come from a screencapture clip with a cool 1080 x 2160 resolution.
 Check out the released video yourself.